It might be one of the most recognised buildings in the world but just how much do you know about the Sydney Opera House?

 - The first performance was by Paul Robeson who sang Old Man River to workers on the construction site

-- Arnold Schwarzenegger took to the stage in the concert hall for a Mr World competition.
+- Arnold Schwarzenegger took to the stage in the concert hall for a Mr World competition in 1980.

 - The Sydney Opera House covers 1.8 hectares